 Northern Arizona Healthcare's (NAH) "New Era Strategic Plan" is a three-year plan to spread funding across the NAH family including FMC,...Top of The Day

 In a competitive field, UnitedHealthcare Pacificare (AARP) retains its lead following the Medicare Advantage open enrollment period that closed December 7, 2018 for the 2019 plan year.

-CMS released January 2019 enrollments - MA enrollment in...Top of The Day
+CMS released January 2019 enrollments - MA enrollment in Arizona rose to 513,744, a 6% increase.
+This marks the first time Arizona has gone over the...Top of The Day

 The agency's Center for Medicare and Medicaid Innovation (CMMI) announced updates to the Value-Based Insurance Design (VBID) Model along with a brand new Part D Payment Modernization Model.

-The VIBD model was launched in 2017, the update announced last Friday is designed to further reduce Medicare costs, enhance the quality of care...Top of The Day
+The VBID model was launched in 2017, the update announced last Friday is designed to further reduce Medicare costs, enhance the quality of care...Top of The Day

 On Friday, January 18, The Arizona Health Care Cost Containment System (AHCCCS) received 1115 Waiver Amendment approval from the Centers for Medicare and Medicaid Services (CMS) to begin implementing work requirements next year - the move is predicted to impact about 120,000 able bodied AHCCCS members ages 19 to 49; beginning April 2019...Top of The Day

 Critics say the quick turnaround for applications after the program's recent overhaul to greater risk is cause for concern and are advocating CMS extend its application window and push back the deadline.